The Foreign Investment Regulation Review: Mexico

 Foreign investment regime

 As previously mentioned, the FIL is the main legal instrument regulating foreign investment in Mexico.
-It defines foreign investment as the participation of any percentage by foreign investors in the corporate capital of Mexican entities, investments in Mexican companies where the majority interest is composed of foreign capital or the participation by foreign investors in the activities and sectors contemplated in the FIL.
+It defines foreign investment as the participation in any percentage by foreign investors in the corporate capital of Mexican entities, investments in Mexican companies where the majority interest is composed of foreign capital or the participation by foreign investors in the activities and sectors contemplated in the FIL.
 A foreign investor is defined as any individual or entity of any nationality other than Mexican, including foreign entities with no legal independent existence.

 While, in general, foreign investors may participate in Mexican projects without major restrictions (such as being allowed to participate directly in the corporate capital of Mexican legal entities, purchase and sell assets, manufacture, import and export products and open and operate establishments or businesses of any legal nature), some limitations apply to certain economically 'strategic' activities, in which foreign investment is restricted or, in some specific cases, not permitted at all.